 If you’ve suffered from pre-maternity leave guilt, you’ve probably experienced the following:

-On the surface, those all sound legit -- but at the heart of it, if you really dig deep, going on maternity leave will mean that you will change.
-You will physically change, your priorities will shift to the baby, your relationship to the value of work might change, etc. Change is scary.
+On the surface, those all sound legit — but at the heart of it, if you really dig deep, going on maternity leave will mean that you will change.
+You will physically change, your priorities will shift to the baby, your relationship to the value of work might change and so on.
+Change is scary.

-Lift your glass of sparkling water.
-Let’s cheers to the fact that your guilt means you care about your job, your career, and the people you work with.
+Next, lift your glass of sparkling water.
+Let’s cheers to the fact that your guilt means you care about your job, your career and the people you work with.
 But let’s explore the motives behind the feeling so you can foster a healthy attitude and avoid the all-too-common female response: guilt!

 Let’s start with the most obvious demand placed on a pregnant working woman: her physical demands.
 The last trimester is physically exhausting.
-As a busy working professional you may not be giving yourself enough rest, walks, breaks, etc. It’s critical to tend to your physical wellbeing so you have stamina for work and home.
+As a busy working professional you may not be giving yourself enough rest, walks and breaks.
+It’s critical to tend to your physical wellbeing so you have the stamina for work and home.

 Tip: Schedule in a physical break on work days, whether it’s walking at break time or stretching in the afternoon.
 On one of the 20 bathroom trips, take a detour outside for some fresh air.
 Use Kegal Trainer app to get the most important muscles in shape for childbirth.